Empowerment Through Heritage

 ABOUT THE PROGRAM

 Empowerment Through Heritage is delivered by Black Literacy Code, a Black-led, Black-serving nonprofit organization committed to cultural education and economic empowerment.
 This program combines culturally grounded training, professional development, and real-world work experience to support youth in successfully entering the labour market.
-Participants receive structured training, one-on-one support, certifications, mentorship from Black professionals, and paid Quality Employment Opportunities (QEOs) with local employers.
+Participants receive structured training, one-on-one support, certifications, mentorship from Black professionals, and Quality Employment Opportunities (QEOs) with local employers.

 Who This Program Is For